Nevermind It's an Interview

-Nevermind, It's an Interview is the only officially released interview CD of American grunge band Nirvana.
-It was only a promotional release and was never commercially available.
+Nevermind It's an Interview is the only officially released interview CD of American grunge band Nirvana.
+It was a promotional release and was never commercially available.

+Original release

 Released in limited-edition form worldwide in 1992 by Geffen Records, written, produced and engineered at WFNX Boston by Kurt St. Thomas and Troy Smith, (authors of Nirvana: The Chosen Rejects, (St. Martin's Press, 2004).
 The original interview sessions were recorded by St. Thomas the night of Nirvana's first appearance on NBC's Saturday Night Live in 1992.
 It contains over an hour of audio interview with live and studio recordings.
 The reason for its production was for radio stations world-wide to have a Nirvana interview to play because at that time the band was so popular that it was not possible for them to visit all the radio stations that were playing their music.
+Copies of the CD are rare and have become collector's items.

+Re-releases

+In 1996, it was released as part of a limited edition promotional CD box set in Australia for promotion of Nirvana's live album, From the Muddy Banks of the Wishkah.
+The box set was limited to 3,000 copies.

-Copies of the CD are rare and have become collectors items.
-However, for a limited time, the entire CD was included at the end of the iTunes version of With the Lights Out, Nirvana's posthumous box set.
+For a limited time, the entire CD was included at the end of the iTunes version of With the Lights Out, Nirvana's posthumous rarities box set, released in 2004.
 It is listed as: